opencog/atomspace/opencog/persist/sql/README.md

 Current Design
 ==============
-The core design defines only a few very simple SQL tables, and some simple readers and writers to save and restore atoms from an SQL database.
+The core design defines only a few very simple SQL tables, and some readers and writers to save and restore atoms from an SQL database.

 Note that the core design does *not* make use of object reflection, nor can it store arbitrary kinds of objects.
 It is very definitely